bagus0300/This-Song-AI/README.md

 <!--![this-song-song](https://github.com/atopala7/this-song/assets/17114523/a2255e47-3350-49a0-89c9-2e7981b8c676)-->

 One of the standout features of This Song is its ability to present concise summaries of songs' meanings.
-These summaries are easily accessible, allowing users to quickly grasp the essence of a song by exploring albums or curated Spotify playlists.
+These summaries are easily accessible, allowing users to grasp the essence of a song by exploring albums or curated Spotify playlists.
 This feature is particularly beneficial for music lovers who wish to gain a deeper understanding of their favorite records or explore new genres with informed guidance.

 ![this-song-playlists](https://github.com/atopala7/this-song/assets/17114523/050b00b1-1945-485a-81af-92c7efd678cf)